Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets: Results

-The effect of shocks on the jet emission can be understood by studying the temporal evolution of the SED of the reference case UNI-B. Using evolving particle spectra, we choose a spectral index $p=6$ in the reference case as opposed to the A cases for which we have a spectral index p = 3 for the initial power-law distribution of non-thermal particles with initial energy bounds as $\gamma_{\rm min} = 100$ and $\gamma_{\rm max} = 10^{8}$ distributed equally in log-space using 512 bins.
-The ratio of the number density of the non-thermal electrons to fluid number density is kept the same as in the A cases (i.e., $\eta^{\rm NT} = 10^{-3}$).
-The results for the reference case UNI-B are shown in Fig.~\ref{fig:Figure8}.
+Additionally, the effect of shocks on the jet emission can be understood by studying the temporal evolution of the SED.
+The time-evolving SEDs for the reference case UNI-B are shown in Fig.~\ref{fig:Figure8}.
+The left panel of figure \ref{fig:Figure8} shows the evolving synchrotron SED whereas the right panel shows the corresponding IC emission.
 The initial SED is a straight line given the power-law distribution of non-thermal electrons and is shown using a black line for both the synchrotron and inverse-Compton components.
 This is steeper than the SED in Fig.~\ref{fig:Figure6} as the spectral index of the particle distribution has been increased to $p=6$.
 For the synchrotron emission, the total integrated fluxes first drop until $t/t_{\rm a} \approx 2.875$ as a result of the synchrotron cooling of the non-thermal electrons.
 A sudden flattening of the SED occurs at $t/t_{\rm a} \approx 2.875$ as the turbulence results in freshly formed shocks that are captured using the evolving particle spectra.
 The interaction of multiple shocks accelerates the non-thermal particles to higher energies as the particle distribution spectra flatten.
-Using the hybrid framework in the {\sc{PLUTO}} code, a second population of non-thermal electrons with Lorentz factors up to $\gamma = 10^{9}$ is seen.
-The emergence of this second population of electrons occurs in the vicinity of freshly formed shocks and is demonstrated using synchrotron emissivity contours at $10^{17}$Hz in X-rays shown as black lines in Fig.~\ref{fig:Figure8_new}.
-As a result, a separate spectral component is seen as a bump in X-rays/$\gamma$-rays.
-The maximum Lorentz factor for the spectrum associated with macro-particles in the vicinity of newly formed shocks is of the order $\gamma \approx 10^{9}$ and typical magnetic field strength of $B = 100 \mu$\,G. This amounts to a gyro-frequency $\nu_{\rm G} = 280$Hz which implies that the critical frequency of synchrotron emission given by $\nu_{\rm c} \approx 1.5 \gamma^{2} \nu_{\rm G}$ is estimated to be of the order of $10^{21}$Hz.
-This is consistent with the fact that the peak of the bump in X-rays/$\gamma$-rays lies at $\nu \approx 10^{21}$Hz or $E \approx 4$ MeV.
+Using the hybrid framework in the {\sc{PLUTO}} code, a second population of non-thermal electrons with Lorentz factors $\gamma \geq 10^{7}$ is seen.
+The emergence of this second population of electrons occurs in the vicinity of freshly formed shocks and is demonstrated using synchrotron emissivity contours at $\nu/\nu_{\rm sc} \approx 10^{15}$ shown as black lines in Fig.~\ref{fig:Figure8_new}.
+We observe that the maximum Lorentz factor for the spectrum associated with macro-particles in the vicinity of newly formed shocks is of the order $\gamma \approx 10^{9}$ and typical magnetic field strength of $B = 100 \mu$\,G. This amounts to a gyro-frequency $\nu_{\rm G} = 280$Hz which implies that the critical frequency of synchrotron emission given by $\nu_{\rm c} \approx 1.5 \gamma^{2} \nu_{\rm G}$ is estimated to be of the order of $10^{21}$Hz.
+This is consistent with the fact that the peak of the bump in X-rays/$\gamma$-rays lies at $\nu/\nu_{\rm sc} \approx 10^{19}$.
 However, the shape of the SED evolves as it is a transient phenomenon.
+The particle acceleration due to shocks is more efficient at higher energies.
+However, we do see flatter spectra at lower energies as the non-thermal electrons at higher energies cool down and populate the low energy levels.